PadmarajBhat/Deep-Learning-Introduction/Udacity DL Notes.md

       * thumb rule is to first apply l2 and see if it improves the accuracy and if not then use l1 to penalize the non important
    * early termination: overfitting occurs when we focus on increasing accuracy but we can stop the epoch to a preset accuracy level.
 This may be done by having extra epochs and then a plot of training and validation plot and then in the second iteration of training stop at the position noted at the last iteration.
    * Simplify the model by providing the hyper parameter values with again prior experience of the dataset modelling.

+##### Transfer Learning:
+* it is all about transferring the learning from one model to the other.
+As the model learns the importance of the features through the training, transfer learning focuses on transferring the weights to new model.